giorgia-nadizar/interpretable-control-competition/index.md

     - _optimization file_, i.e., a Python script, from which the optimization process can be reproduced
     - _optimization log_ reporting the progression of the policies scores during the performed optimization

 All submission files will have to be uploaded to a github repository.
-The submission will then have to be made through the following form: [https://forms.gle/bUKLKmKRGQ1niNZm7](https://forms.gle/bUKLKmKRGQ1niNZm7)
+The submission will then have to be made through the following form: [https://forms.gle/HaXBsz9YnYJtnwEV7](https://forms.gle/HaXBsz9YnYJtnwEV7)

 If you want to ask any question or provide some feedback, join us at our Discord server: [https://discord.gg/dA8jpFVa9t](https://discord.gg/dA8jpFVa9t).

 # Submission deadline
-20th June 2024 AoE.
+20th June 2025 AoE.

-~~13th June 2024 AoE.~~

 # Evaluation criteria
 The final score for each entry will be determined by combining the two following terms.